benelan/foos/README.md

 # Foosball Leaderboard

 Who's the Esri Support Service foosball champ?
-Find out after these breif messages from our developer.
+Find out after these brief messages from our developer.

 ## Prerequisites